rockettheme/docs/Docs/joomla/basic/how_to_edit_the_logo.md

 4. Take your custom logo and rename it to `logo.png` in your local file directory.

-5. Upload the `logo.png` file to the `/templates/(your RocketTheme template)/images/logo/preset*/` directory and elect to override the existing file if prompted.
+5. Upload the `logo.png` file to the `/templates/(your RocketTheme template)/images/logo/` directory and choose to override the existing file, if prompted.
+Some templates might have additional directories for presets, light, dark, and other additional variables accessible via the `/logo/` directory.

 6. Clear your browser cache and refresh your site's home page to test the change.